datarevenue-berlin/py-MUVR/README.rst

 How to use Omigami
 ------------------

-The core functionality of omigami is represented by the `FeatureSelector` class.
+The core functionality of omigami is represented by the :code:`FeatureSelector` class.
-This class takes few parameters as input and can be used to select the most important features from the input dataset.
+This class takes few parameters and can be used to select the most important features from the input dataset.
 The workflow of the feature selection is the following:

-- `n_outer` CV splits are created
+- :code:`n_outer` CV splits are created
-- A recursive feature selection is performed and evaluated on every CV split
+- A recursive feature elimination is performed and evaluated on every CV split

 The recursive feature elimination is also cross validated, so for each outer split:

-- `n_inner` CV splits are created (default is `n_outer` - 1)
+- :code:`n_inner` CV splits are created (default is :code:`n_outer - 1`)
 - for each CV split a model is trained.
 Performance and feature importances are extracted
 - the least important features are discarded